AfiqHasiff/Auto-Twitter-Avi/README.md

 Theres really no other way to have this automated easily without using APIs.
 I know what you're thinking, this sounds complicated.
 Uhm yes a bit for beginners BUT its really not that hard.
 Head over <a href="https://developer.twitter.com/en/apply-for-access">here</a> to get started.
 Once thats done, if Twitter requires more information on why you need a developer account they'll send you an email and all you have to do is state your intentions.

+Next, you're going to have to enable **Read and Write** permission for your Twitter App at your project's permissions settings.
+If you've generated keys and tokens before enabling this permission, you **HAVE** to regenerate them if not you'll get a <a href="https://developer.twitter.com/en/support/twitter-api/error-troubleshooting">403 error</a> thrown at you.

 ### 2. Python dependencies

-Run the below command in your terminal to install the required dependencies:
+Run the command below in your terminal to install the required dependencies:
 ```sh
 pip install -r requirements.txt
 ```